What is a hysterectomy?

 Robotic-assisted hysterectomy

-This procedure is typically conducted laparoscopically with the aid of a robotic surgical instrument that the surgeon controls.
-Though often touted as being state-of-the-art, robotic surgery is often less precise and can have a less predictable outcome.
+This procedure is typically conducted laparoscopically using the surgeon’s robotic surgical instrument.
+Although often touted as state-of-the-art, robotic surgery is often less precise and can have less predictable outcomes.

-Depending on the type of surgery, you will need to stay in the hospital for a few days following the procedure.
-You will likely experience some pain, however, your doctor can help you manage this with medication.
+Depending on the type of surgery, you must stay in the hospital for a few days following the procedure.
+You will likely experience some pain.
+However, your doctor can help you manage this with medication.

-With our minimally invasive approach, you can leave a few hours after surgery and recover in the comfort of your own home.
+With our minimally invasive approach, you can leave a few hours after surgery and recover at home.

-As with most major surgeries, blood clotting is one possible complication.
-You will be asked to walk around after your surgery to facilitate circulation in your legs.
+As with most major surgeries, blood clots are one possible complication.
+You will be asked to walk around after surgery to facilitate leg circulation.

 For 6-8 weeks after your surgery, you should: